Birchard and Agee Marine Service Inc, in Seattle, Washington, USA

 FACT: Birchard & Agee Marine Services refuses to acknowledge our complaint in any way;

-FACT: Birchard & Agee Marine Services refuses to refund money paid for a service they did not perform.
+FACT: Birchard & Agee Marine Services refuses to refund money paid for a service they did not properly perform.

 Period.